chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 If an unrecoverable error occurs while processing the upload, the computing resource will return the upload job to the queue and update the upload table.

-If an error is encountered that cannot be fixed by retrying, the upload status will change to failed.
-The error can be returned using the _GET submission/{submission_id}/upload_endpoint with the_dataset_id_ associated with the upload.
+If an error is encountered that cannot be fixed by retrying, the upload status will change to _Failed_.
+The error can be returned using the _[GET submission/{submission_id}/upload](#GET-submission-submission_id}-upload)_ endpoint with the dataset id associated with the upload.

 ##### Upload Table